Onsi University

 We value Onsi's knowledge, timeliness, and guidance in assisting with most aspects of our small business.
 If there's an issue that we have, aside from their services, they listen and try to point us in the right direction.

-When it comes to Federal Contracting, Onsi’s Team of subject matter experts specialize in navigating and interpreting the complex provisions of the Service Contract Act (SCA), Davis-Bacon Act (DBA), Davis-Bacon Related Acts (DBRA), and the Fair Labor Standards Act (FLSA).
-Compliance violations can derail your business and/or limit your eligibility to compete for new contract opportunities.
+In the realm of Federal Contracting, Onsi's dedicated team of subject matter experts excels at deciphering and maneuvering through the intricate provisions of key legislations.
+We specialize in comprehending and applying the nuances of the Service Contract Act (SCA), Davis-Bacon Act (DBA), Davis-Bacon Related Acts (DBRA), and the Fair Labor Standards Act (FLSA).
+Ensuring compliance with these regulations is critical, as violations can not only disrupt your business operations but also jeopardize your eligibility for new contract opportunities.

 Annual Fringe Benefit Analysis